xhluca/wikicat/README.md

         --base_dir /path/to/save/intermediate/files
 ```

-This will output a single csv with the relevant category graph links to your `save_dir`.
+This should take under 30 mins depending on your hardware, and will output a single csv with the relevant category graph links to your `save_dir`.

 Now, having done all the preprocessing necessary, generate your final
 JSON-formatted readable category graph: